-Estate is the term used to describe a person’s net worth i.e. the sum of all their assets (real estate, insurance policies, business interests, trust accounts, etc.) less their liabilities (debts, overdraft, etc.).
-Estate planning in a legal sense is a way for someone to control their estate after their death.
+Estate is the term used to describe a person’s net worth, meaning the sum of all their assets (real estate, insurance policies, business interests, trust accounts, etc.) less their liabilities (debts, overdraft, etc.) Estate planning in a legal sense is a way for someone to control their estate after their death.

-An estate plan can be as simple as having a will and naming a beneficiary for a 401(k), or as complicated as having several trusts for different purposes in addition to a final will.
+An estate plan can be as simple as having a will and naming a beneficiary for a 401k, or as complicated as having several trusts for different purposes, in addition to a final will.
 As you progress through different life stages, your estate planning needs will vary, so it is important to have an idea of what estate planning entails so you can adjust your financial plan.
-(Check out our financial planning checklists for your 30s, 40s, and 50s for more detail on the different priorities during these different stages of your life.)

 Living Will, Last Will & Power of Attorney

 There are many different types of documents that can be established to indicate a person’s wishes when they are incapacitated or no longer living.
 We’ll go through the most common and often the most essential documents to have.